 Meatballs in White Sauce

-Very soft and flavorful, meatballs in white sauce are a delicious twist on the traditional meatballs, one of the great classics of homemade cooking.
-In my family, they are among the most loved main courses, and I often prepare them, usually in the classic version of meatballs in tomato sauce, which is always a success.
-Recently, however, I wanted to change things up a bit and experiment with a more delicate cooking method, without tomato: and so these meatballs in white sauce were born, cooked simply with vegetable broth.
-To make them more appealing and achieve a creamy and enveloping sauce, before cooking, I coat the meatballs in flour (all-purpose or gluten-free rice flour works): a little trick that makes a difference, making the cooking base thick and tasty.
-There is also another trick to achieve a soft texture: instead of the classic soaked bread crumbs, I add directly mashed boiled potatoes to the ground meat.
-A simple yet effective idea that makes the meatballs very soft without altering their flavor – and it is perfect for those who need to cook for celiacs but do not have gluten-free bread available.
-Ready in a few simple steps, these meatballs in white sauce will give you a main course that’s different from the usual and full of flavor, great for varying the daily menu.
+Extremely tender and tasty, the white stew meatballs are a delicious variation on the classic meatballs theme, a staple of home cooking.
+In my family, they are among the most loved main courses, and I often prepare them, usually in the classic version of meatballs with tomato sauce, which is always a hit.
+Recently, however, I wanted to change things up a bit and experiment with a more delicate cooking method, without tomato: and so these white stew meatballs were born, cooked simply with vegetable broth.
+To make them more enticing and to obtain a creamy and enveloping sauce, I coat the meatballs in flour before cooking (either all-purpose flour or gluten-free rice flour): a small trick that makes a difference, making the cooking base thick and flavorful.
+There’s also another trick to achieving a tender texture: instead of the classic bread soaked in milk, I add directly to the ground meat some mashed boiled potatoes.
+A simple but effective idea that makes the meatballs incredibly tender without altering their flavor – and it’s perfect also for those who need to cook for celiacs but don’t have gluten-free bread available.
+Ready in just a few simple steps, the white stew meatballs will offer you a different and tasty main course, perfect for adding a bit of variety to the daily menu.

 You might also be interested in: